Couchbase, Inc.: History

 In August, 2013, another round of $25 million was led by Adams Street Partners.

 A round of $60 million in June, 2014, included new investor WestSummit.

 A round of $30 million in March, 2016, was reported as giving a reduced valuation to the company.

 Peter Finter became chief marketing officer in September 2016.
 Matt Cain replaced Bob Wiederhold as CEO in April 2017.

+The company raised funding from Accel Partners, North Bridge Venture Partners, Mayfield Fund, Redpoint Ventures, Ignition Partners, and others.
+Couchbase completed its initial public offering on July 21, 2021, and is listed on the NASDAQ under the ticker symbol BASE.